noahrepublic/DataKeep/docs/Usage.md

 # Basic Usage

 DataKeep will lift everything, the only thing you need to do is load data.
-DataKeep does not use getter/setter functions allowing for customizable experience like, make your own wrapper.
+DataKeep does not use getter / setter functions allowing for customizable experience like, make your own wrapper.

 The following is a very basic Keep loader implementation.